+How to wean off Seroquel?
 An individual suffering from an addiction will experience a range of withdrawal symptoms when they stop taking the drug.
-This is known as the detox period, and it may last a few days or a couple of weeks.
-These withdrawal symptoms can be harmful, uncomfortable, and even life-threatening, and medically-assisted detox at a rehab center is recommended.
+This is known as the detox period, which may last a few days or weeks.
+These withdrawal symptoms can be harmful, uncomfortable, and even life-threatening, and medically assisted detox at a rehab center is recommended.
 Individuals who enter a medical detox facility can withdraw from the substance safely in a secure and comfortable setting.

 Inpatient treatment lasts anywhere from 21 days to several months.
-It’s a sensible treatment option for individuals battling severe cases of substance abuse and addiction.
-Clients will be monitored 24/7 by a team of medical professionals who understand addiction and its underlying issues.
+It’s a sensible treatment option for individuals battling severe substance abuse and addiction.
+Clients will be monitored 24/7 by medical professionals who understand addiction and its underlying issues.
 Clients will live on-site and attend a wide range of activities, including:

 - 12-step meetings

 There’s a broad array of inpatient centers to choose from, ranging from those that use the 12-step method to those that offer a more holistic approach.
 However, all centers have the same focus: to help the patient learn healthier habits, attitudes, and behaviors.